-- Boil or steam rather than roast your vegetables – this will keep more vitamins and minerals.
+- Steam your vegetables rather than fry or boil - this doesn't use oil and keeps more vitamins and minerals.
 Including veggies at each meal can help prevent your blood pressure and blood cholesterol going up over the holidays.

 - We should all try to eat less salt to help manage our blood pressure.
 Try using reduced-salt stock cubes to make your gravy, swap salted to unsalted nuts and check the labels on your snacks for less salty options.

-Remember there are no ‘forbidden’ foods, but go easy on the treats.
-Be mindful about what food you’re eating, and don’t beat yourself up if you do eat more than you usually would, or choose foods that aren’t as good for you.
+Eating and drinking at Christmas time is part of the fun, and there is no need to completely miss out on certain foods and drinks.
+But be mindful about what you’re choosing, and don’t beat yourself up if you do eat more than you usually would, or have foods that aren’t as healthy for you.

 We're putting all of these on our foodie wishlist.
-These recipes will help you make healthier versions of your favourite Christmas recipes because they have less saturated fat, free sugar or salt than the traditional versions.
+These recipes will help you make healthier versions of your favourite Christmas recipes because they have less saturated fat, free sugar or salt than the traditional versions and include plenty of fruits and vegetables.
 But remember if you’re trying to manage your weight, portion sizes are important too.